cryptocode/terminal-doom/README.md

 If you ever want to make a TUI app, I highly recommend this library.

 ### Sound support
-Add the `-Dsound=true` flag if you want compile with sound support, `false` to turn it off (like when running on a remote server via ssh)
+Sound is enabled by default.
+Add the `-Dsound=false` if you want to compile without sound support (like when running on a remote server via ssh)

 All sound effects are included, and a few music tracks.
 You can download and add additional music tracks (mp3) yourself.
 Terminal Doom will automatically pick them up from the `sound` directory.
 See the sound section for naming.

 ### Where does it run?
 Tested on macOS and Linux.
-Compiles on Windows as well, but no terminal there seems to run it (WezTerm gets close in ssh local mode)
+Compiles on Windows as well, but no terminal there seems to run it (WezTerm likely gets closest in ssh local mode)

 Currently works best in Ghostty and Kitty as these have solid implementations of the required specs.
 WezTerm should work if you use 'f' instead of ctrl keys for firing the gun.